The insider advice on this page is from one of Wendy’s Trusted Travel Experts for South America: Tom Damon of Southwind Adventures.

-Temple of the Moon, a mysterious, partially excavated corner of Machu Picchu, is tucked away in the cloud forest and accessible only after a 90-minute hike on a lush shaded trail.
-While most other hikers are busy ascending nearby Huayna Picchu Mountain, you’ll likely have this wonderful place all to yourself.
+Temple of the Moon, a mysterious, partially excavated corner of Machu Picchu, is tucked away in the cloud forest and accessible only after a 90-minute up- and down-hill hike ending on a lush, shaded trail.
+While most other hikers are busy ascending the steep Huayna Picchu Mountain nearby, you’ll likely have this wonderful place all to yourself.
 It’s thought that the Incas used the caves here as a burial site for mummies.
+This sector requires a special entrance ticket, which our team reserves for you in advance.
 On your way back into Machu Picchu, head over to the hidden cave of Intimachay, where the Incas built a kind of magic window—it lets in light only on the two solstice days of the year.

 How to spend a Sunday

 Sunday is the day for the outdoor markets in Pisac and Chinchero.
 In Chinchero, watch as locals use an ancient form of barter to buy their goods.
 In Pisac, you might even catch a glimpse of the mayors from nearby villages gathering for their weekly meeting, decked out in their colorful wool ponchos and wide brimmed hats and carrying silver engraved staffs while sounds of conch shells mark their arrival.

 April and May are my favorite months in Peru.
 Skies are mostly clear, hillsides are green following the heavier rains that end in March, and there are fewer crowds.
 Temperatures are also warmer on average than the peak (June through August) season.